These terms are commonly used in information about the MySQL Enterprise Backup product.

 - optimistic backup

-Optimistic backup is a feature introduced in MySQL Enterprise Backup 3.11 for improving performance for backing up and restoring huge databases in which only a small number of tables are modified frequently.
+Optimistic backup is a feature for improving performance for backing up and restoring huge databases in which only a small number of tables are modified frequently.
 An optimistic backup consists of two phases: (1) the optimistic phase in which tables that are unlikely to be modified during the backup process (identified by the user with the

 optimistic-timeoption or, by exclusion, with the

-optimistic-busy-tablesoption) are backed up without locking the MySQL instance; (2) a normal phase, in which tables that are not backed up in the first phase are being backed up in a manner similar to how they are processed in an ordinary backup: the InnoDB files are copied first, and then other relevant files and copied or processed with the MySQL instance locked.
+optimistic-busy-tablesoption) are backed up without any locks on the MySQL instance; (2) a normal phase, in which tables that are not backed up in the first phase are being backed up in a manner similar to how they are processed in an ordinary backup: the InnoDB files are copied first, and then other relevant files and copied or processed with various locks applied to the database.
 The redo logs, undo logs, and the system tablespace are also backed up in this phase.
 See Section 4.3.6, “Making an Optimistic Backup” for details.

 - optimistic Incremental Backup